MOROCCO

 Morocco is distinguished by its Berber, Arabian and European influences.
 Your trip explores some of its colorful splendor- from Casablanca to Rabat, Fes to Marrakech and through the Sahara desert.
 Your journey will encompass views of Morocco’s grand architecture – Mosques, Palaces, and Roman Ruins; a taste of its street cuisine; cross the Atlas Mountains; visit Forest and Oceanside villages; and experience its local artistry.
 Remember your cameras!

-• After breakfast, travel north to Chefchaouen, nestled high in the Rif Mountains.
+Depart Casablanca to travel north to Chefchaouen, nestled high in the lush Rif Mountains.

 Day 3 - CHEFCHAOUEN, FES